Stream Lineage¶

 stocks

-topic if it does not exist. - To learn more about manually creating topics and working with them, see Create, Edit, and Delete Topics.
+topic if it does not exist. - To learn more about manually creating topics and working with them, see Work With Topics in Confluent Cloud.

 - This step is optional because adding the Datagen connector (as described in next steps) will automatically create the